rahulEth/golang-byexample/docs/gobyexample.md

-Array:
+Array: An array's length is determined at compile-time and cannot be changed.
+Assigning an array to another variable or passing it to a function results in a copy of the entire array. var  arr [3]int = [3]int{1,2,3}

+ Arrays are passed by value (copy), while slices are passed by reference.

 Slice: Slice are like reference to array, slice does not hold any data , it just describe the section of underlying array.
-Like if changing the element of slice , modified the underlaying array element, A slice s a data structure that holds length, capacity and pointer to the memory where data is stored.
+Like if changing the element of slice , modified the underlaying array element, A slice is a data structure that holds length, capacity and pointer to the memory where data is stored.
+Slices reference an underlying array.
+Assigning a slice to another variable or passing it to a function does not copy the underlying data.

-Slicing is the process of taking the portion of slice and creating a new slice from it.the new slice refer to the same underlaying array, making any chaing to new silence will reflect in the original slice.
+Slicing: Slicing is the process of taking the portion of slice and creating a new slice from it.the new slice refer to the same underlaying array, making any chaing to new silence will reflect in the original slice.

 ```go
 package main